AngeloPF69/TestGit/README.md

     itemCount([nSlot=selected slot]) counts items in inventory.
-    itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) selects slot [1..16] or first item with Item Name, or the turtle selected slot.
-    Search(sItemName, nStartSlot) search inventory for ItemName, starting at startSlot.
+    itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) selects slot [1..16] or first item with Item Name, or the turtle selected slot. search(sItemName, nStartSlot) search inventory for ItemName, starting at startSlot.